KinaUna/Examplium/README.md

 <br />

 **Context:** The examples are isolated.
 I don't learn much about the interaction with different work areas.
+Integration with other disciplines is often completely missing when learning, so you risk getting tunnel-vision, or get trapped in your own little filter bubble, which can impede valuable input and insights from outside your field.

+Increased exposure to the outside world will probably also make collaboration more effective, as being familiar with other people's concepts, values, constraints, and responsibilites improves communication.
+Knowing that words have different meaning, connotations, implications for people in different roles can prevent many misunderstandings and improve expectation management too.

 <br />